jlevy/og-equity-compensation/README.md

   [Medicare taxes](https://www.irs.gov/businesses/small-businesses-self-employed/questions-and-answers-for-the-additional-medicare-tax)
   that are withheld from your paycheck.
   The Social Security wage withholding rate is **6.2%** up to the FICA wage base.
-  The Hospital Insurance component is **1.45%**, and it does not phase out above the FICA wage base.
-You’ll also hear these called
+  The Medicare component is **1.45%**, and it does not phase out above the FICA wage base.
-  **[payroll taxes](https://en.wikipedia.org/wiki/Payroll_tax)** as they often show up on your pay stub.
+  You’ll also hear these called **[payroll taxes](https://en.wikipedia.org/wiki/Payroll_tax)** as they often show up on your pay stub.
 - 🚧 Review and add more links on SS and Medicare taxes.
-- 🄳 **Long-term capital gains tax** is a tax on long-term capital gains that is often much lower than ordinary income tax.
+- 🄳 **Long-term capital gains tax** is a tax on long-term capital gains that is often lower than ordinary income tax.
 - 🄳 **Alternative Minimum Tax (AMT)** is an
   [entirely separate kind of tax](https://en.wikipedia.org/wiki/Alternative_minimum_tax) that is neither ordinary income tax nor employment tax, and has its own rules and only applies in